 How can internal learning resources compete with Google?

 They can’t.
 Search-ability, relevance, and diverse mediums make Google an unbeatable competitor for the workforce’s attention.
 So, what do you do when you can’t beat them?
 Join them!
-Or, at least take aspects that make Googling resources so efficient and optimize them for learning using principles from Microlearning and Spaced Repetition.
+Or, at least take aspects that make Googling resources so efficient and optimize them for future-proof learning using principles from Microlearning and Spaced Repetition.

 There’s nothing more frustrating than not getting the answer to your question quickly.
 This is why we’ve curated resources around target concepts including a variety of paid and free resources.
 We sometimes refer to this as resource agnosticism.
 Which means we don’t give preference to certain content providers; good content is good content.
 Articles, videos, images, etc. are all worth utilizing for learning objectives.